 Little League Rules for a Reason

-"Little League Rules for a Reason" is not just a marketing tag line for Little League, it succinctly captures both the prominence of the organization as well as years of experience that resulted in a set of rules that are uniquely designed to protect player health, ensure a progressive skill development, create the appropriate level of competitiveness and most importantly to just have FUN.
+"Little League Rules for a Reason" is not just a marketing tag line for Little League, it succinctly captures both the prominence of the organization as well as years of experience that resulted in a set of rules that are uniquely designed to protect player health, ensure progressive skill development, create the appropriate level of competition, and most importantly to just have FUN.

 Little League rules are slightly different from other leagues, the most notable differences are:

-No Lead-offs for players in Divisions below the Majors level - base runners cannot lead off until the pitched ball crosses the plate.
-Without this rule, a youth baseball game can quickly turn in to a track meet -a walk is as good as a triple or double as runners/coaches take advantage of a pitcher's slow delivery and the catcher's inexperience.
-With the no-lead off constraint, young pitchers can concentrate on the batter and their delivery mechanics, not the runner, complicated pick-off move or balks (there will be plenty of time to master the pick-off later).
-The no-lead off rule also delays the runner attempting to steal and gives the defense a decent chance of picking off the runner at second or third.
+No Lead-offs for players in Divisions below the Majors level -- base runners cannot lead off until the pitched ball crosses the plate.
+Without this rule, a youth baseball game can quickly turn into a track meet -a walk is as good as a triple or double as runners/coaches take advantage of a pitcher's slow delivery and the catcher's inexperience.
+With the no-lead-off constraint, young pitchers can concentrate on the batter and their delivery mechanics, not the runner, complicated pick-off move, or balks (there will be plenty of time to master the pick-off later).
+The no-lead-off rule also delays the runner attempting to steal and gives the defense a decent chance of picking off the runner at second or third.
 This in-turn forces the offense to duly consider their chances of stealing a base and are more likely to try and earn their runs through hitting and not through defensive errors.

 No Stealing Home Plate – (except in Divisions above the Coach Pitch level) there is no stealing home plate on a passed ball.
 Learning to block a wild pitch is an advanced skill and the defense should not be penalized because a young catcher has yet to master it.
 In addition, this rule allows Coaches to put different players at catcher without putting his team at a significant disadvantage.
 The offense is also forced to earn their runs through hitting.